mendix/docs/content/studio-how-to/pages-how-to-configure-form.md

 ## 1 Introduction

-This how-to explains how you can configure a list of items and view the item details selected in this list.
+This how-to explains how you can configure a list of items and how to view in Mendix Studio.

 **This how-to will teach you how to do the following:**

-* Create a new page
-* Configure a list view
-* Configure a data view that shows the details of an item selected in the list
-* Configure a data grid
+* Configure a form (a data view)
+* Show items related to this form in a table

 The how-to describes the following use case: